mv-apply operator

 Applies a subquery to each record, and returns the union of the results of all subqueries.

 For example, assume a table T has a column Metric of type dynamic whose values are arrays of real numbers.
-The following query locates the two biggest values in each Metric value, and return the records corresponding to these values.
+The following query locates the two biggest values in each Metric value, and returns the records corresponding to these values.

 T | mv-apply Metric to typeof(real) on